What to Expect for Your Pet’s Surgical Admission

 We require the following details:

-Contact numbers for yourself or someone whom can speak about your pet
+• Contact numbers for yourself or someone who can speak about your pet

-If required, you and your pet will be seen by the admitting vet.
+You and your pet will be seen by the admitting vet or registered veterinary nurse.
 Once admission is complete, your pet will be taken into our hospital by their nurse and settled into their personalised hospital bed.
 The vet then gives your pet a preanaesthetic assessment and a blood test if required.
+This blood test will give us a complete picture of your pet’s liver and kidney function, blood count and overall health before any anaesthetic drugs are given.
+This is essential for all older or unwell animals but is highly recommended for any animal having a procedure.
 Fluid therapy will be started and a premedication will be given.

 Once your pet has been successfully admitted, you are free to leave.
 You will be contacted once your pet is in recovery to inform you of how the procedure went and to organise discharge.